 Day 1: Luang Prabang

 Your travels in Northern Laos will either begin or end in Luang Prabang; for us, it was both.
-The city itself has a few places of interest, but the real reason to go to Laos is for the nature outside of cities!
+While you’ll find plenty of things to do in Luang Prabang, for us the real reason to go to Laos is for the nature outside of cities!

 This is the major hub for Northern Laos and is the fourth most populous city in the country.
 Luang Prabang is easily walkable and offers some pretty scenery along the Mekong River.
 However, the main points of interest (Kuang Si Falls, Pak Ou Caves, etc) are about an hour away.
 You can get there by scooter, tuk-tuk, car, or shuttle.